 The Reality: No, by itself, your social following does not show your success unless you are a media business.
 But that’s the thing, isn’t it?
 Many businesses are also media businesses nowadays since it is so crucial to hold people’s attention and trust.
 So perhaps we will give this one a pass.

 The Reality: No!
 Customer wants, determine the demand.
 B2B or B2C is the same.
 I might need to lose weight, but I want to eat another slice of pizza.

 Myth #39: You have to be ruthless to make money.

-The Reality: No you absolutely don’t need to be ruthless to make money.
-You can even be an idealist whose number one priority is to heal the world, help others, educate the new generation or entertain people – while making money.
-What you need is creativity in making great win-win deals and a good understanding of market demands and people.
+The Reality: No, you absolutely don’t need to be ruthless to make money.
+You can even be an idealist whose number one priority is to heal the world, help others, educate the new generation or entertain people while making money.
+However, you need creativity to make great win-win deals and understand market demands and people.

 Myth #40: Making money means harming the world and the environment.

 The Reality: This is indeed the case for a good percentage of large organisations.
 Since they are publicly traded or owned by large capital funds, maximising money generated might come at the cost of the environment.
 Startups and small businesses are fantastic because they can tip the scale by playing by their own rules.
 You can be profitable AND a force for good.

 Myth #41: You can be an overnight success.